logo for crafts-for-all-seasons.com

 Pin 9: 9 white

-Pins are going left to right; the bead order is the bottom bead first and moving up, the same way you would thread it on to the pin.
+Pins are going left to right; the bead order is the top bead first and moving down the pattern, the same way you would thread it on to the pin.

 Pin 1: 9 green